Morning in the cavern brought only the harsh, rhythmic thrum of the [Flawless Basilisk Mana Core].

 "I know."

 "I know it wasn't my place," Allison said.
 "She was yours.
-But I didn't—" She stopped.
-Started again, more carefully.
-"I didn't have anywhere else to take it.
-I was so angry at what he was doing to you and every time I tried to say it directly it became a fight and I couldn't afford to lose the fight because then you'd stop listening entirely."
-Her voice stayed level but the effort was visible.
+But I didn't have anywhere else to take it.
+I was so angry at what he was doing to you.
+Every time I tried to say it directly, it became a fight.
+I couldn't afford to lose the fight because then you'd stop listening entirely."
+Her knuckles turned white against her knees.
 "She felt safe.
-She was the closest thing I'd ever had to—"
+She was the closest thing I ever had to a mother."

-She stopped again.
 Maddie waited.

 "He said that," Allison said.
-Not quite a question.

 Oh, she thought.
-Very quietly.
 Oh.

 Allison was quiet for a long moment.

 "I didn't know," she said finally.
 "That's the honest answer.
 I was eighteen and I didn't have the vocabulary for it yet and I think I'd gotten very good at not knowing."
 She looked at her hands.
-"But I think — if I'm being honest right now, in a cave, after almost dying — something in me must have.
+"But I think if I'm being honest right now, in a cave, after almost dying, something in me must have.
 Yes."

 "I'm sorry," Allison said.
 "Not for what I felt.
 For letting it come out sideways.
-For going to your mum with it instead of just — saying it to you.
+For going to your mum with it instead of just saying it to you.
 I didn't know how to say it to you.
 But that's not an excuse."

 "What would you have said?"
 Maddie asked.
 "If you'd known how."

 Allison thought about it.
-Genuinely.

-"I think I would have said that you were the most important person in my life," she said, "and I didn't know how to hold that without breaking something."
+"I think I would have said that you were the most important person in my life," she said.
+"And I didn't know how to hold that without breaking something."

 "We almost died tonight," Maddie said eventually.
 "Several times."